E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/zagreb_sh/zagrebsh_readme.rst

 Purpose of Module
 _________________

-This module implements the Tully's fewest switch surface hopping algorithm written and mantained by the group of Nadja Doslic in Zagreb.
+This module implements an interface between the Tully's fewest switch surface hopping code, written and mantained by the group of Nadja Doslic in Zagreb, and QUANTICS code.
 The module has been added and tested within the Quantics quantum dynamics package which is available on CCP Forge.
-The purpose of the module is to consider the hop within two or more coupled electronic states in a typical quasiclassical trajectory propagation.
+The purpose of the module is to add the solution of Hamilton classical equation using the surface hopping approach into QUANTICS code, at the same time as Zagreb code benefits from all functionalities implemented in QUANTICS as input definitions, Hamiltonian operator description, direct dynamics calculations and parallel running.

 Background Information